prevelat/Airbnb_sample/README.md

 In this case, your function should return 6,

-because the longest path between two leaves is 6->4->2->1->5->7 (or finish by 8), which contains 6 nodes, so the tree have a 'width' of 6.
+because the longest path between two leaves is 6->4->2->1->5->7 (or finish by 8), which contains 6 nodes, so the tree has a 'width' of 6.

 Example 2:
 ```